simeononsecurity/simeononsecurity.ch/content/articles/empower-edr-cyber-security-solutions/index.en.md

 ### Automated Response Capabilities

-EDR solutions streamline incident response processes by automating various security tasks.
+EDR solutions simplify incident response processes by automating various security tasks.
 When a potential threat is detected, EDR solutions can trigger automatic responses, such as isolating the affected endpoint, terminating malicious processes, or blocking suspicious network connections.

 This automation not only saves time but also reduces the burden on security teams, enabling them to focus on more critical tasks, such as threat investigation and remediation.